9600dev/mmr/README.md

 ### Docker Installation (easiest)

 The simplest way to install and run MMR trader is via Docker.
-It will use an Ubuntu 21.04 image, install Python 3.9, install all requirements, and automatically install the Interactive Brokers Trader Workstation.
+It will use an Ubuntu 21.04 image, install Python 3.9, install all requirements, and automatically install the latest version of Interactive Brokers Trader Workstation.

 ```
 $ git clone https://github.com/9600dev/mmr.git